Purpose

 Program Overview

 The Johns Hopkins Hospital PGY-2 Thrombosis and Hemostasis Residency is twelve-month training and experience.
-The residency is currently in pre-candidate status with ASHP with plans to pursue accreditation after graduation of the first resident.
+The residency is currently in candidate status with ASHP with plans to pursue accreditation after graduation of the first resident.
 The program provides flexibility to meet the interests and needs of the individual resident while at the same time ensuring the achievement of foundational skills for high quality thrombosis and hemostasis pharmacy practice.
 This residency provides experience to numerous patient populations within thrombosis and hemostasis and strives to produce experts in this area of practice.
 The residency will emphasize the resident’s interests while achieving the goals and objectives for PGY2 Thrombosis and Hemostasis Residencies set forth by ASHP.
 Additionally, The Johns Hopkins Hospital is one of four recipients of the Anticoagulation Forum TRAIN Grant for PGY2 Thrombosis and Hemostasis Residents in 2023-2024 and 2024-2025.
-As part of the TRAIN Grant, the resident and residency program director will participate in bimonthly topic discussions with the other TRAIN Grant sites.
+As part of the TRAIN Grant, the resident and residency program director is required to participate in monthly topic discussions with the other TRAIN Grant sites.

 Program Goals